Phase diagram and elementary excitations of strongly interacting droplets with non-local interactions: Inhomogeneous systems

 which amounts to introducing a Lagrange multiplier $\mu$, which has an interpretation of chemical potential in the system.
-The stationary state equation is (we set $\hbar=m=1$ for simplicity starting from now)
+The stationary state equation is

 which was studied also in \cite{baizakov_solitons_2009}.
+We use box-like units -- we assume an arbitrary length $L$ as the unit of length, and then $mL^2/\hbar$ and $\hbar^2/(mL^2) $ as the units of time, and energy, respectively.
 Note, that the resulting equation contains two competing nonlinear terms, that are different than the nonlinearities appearing for weak interactions only \cite{lima_beyond_2012}.
 In what follows, we will study elementary excitations (Sec.~\ref{sec:exc}) and dynamics of a perturbed droplet (Sec.~\ref{sec:nonlin}), using as a starting point a time-dependent version of Eq.~\eqref{eq:LLGP_analytic}, that reads:

 The ground state of Eq.~\eqref{eq:energy-functional-TG} has been derived in the context of the nonlinear optics \cite{Pushkarov1979Nov,baizakov_solitons_2009}, and it reads

 where

 Plots of the solution \eqref{eq:LLGP_analytic_sol} for some exemplary parameters are presented in Fig.~\ref{fig:4}.
 We also derived the total energy \eqref{eq:ene_analytic} of the ground state solution \eqref{eq:LLGP_analytic_sol}, in terms of its three contributions, corresponding to the kinetic energy of the envelope $E_{\rm kin}$, the Tonks-Girardeau energy $E_{\rm TG}$ and the long-range $E_{\rm LR}$ energy.
 The explicit formulas are